-Management did not make critical judgements in the application of accounting policies, apart from those involving estimations, which would significantly affect the financial statements.
+Management did not make critical judgements in the application of accounting policies.

 Key sources of estimation uncertainty

 The audited financial statements do not include assets or liabilities whose carrying amounts were determined based on estimations for which there is a significant risk of material adjustments in the following financial year as a result of the key estimation assumptions.